-- Complaints regarding an inadequate level of service due to manpower or resources, or statutory authority required of MCSO (or a complaint that is not an allegation of employee misconduct) is handled as a service compliant, which requires less investigative action than an administrative investigation. - Creation of Service Complaint short form-revision to expedite the process for handling service complaints in which it can immediately be identified that the complaint does not involve MCSO employees. - Increased utilization of the PSB Commander's discretion to determine that internal complaints alleging minor policy violations can be addressed without formal investigation if certain criteria exist. - Implemented a protocol for situations in which witness interviews may not need to be conducted, for example, when there is convincing evidence, without the need to interview some potential witnesses, that misconduct did not occur. - Increase in budgeted positions in FY 2018/2019 and 2019/2020 for both sworn, detention and civilian investigators, and administrative support staff.
-Additionally, to relieve the workload of its investigators, PSB engaged supervisors from the Administrative Support Division to assist with the initial case reviews of district investigations. - Utilized Maricopa County Human Resources Division to review and vet allegations of workplace harassment to determine whether any policy violations occurred, or whether the allegation is a performance issue or misunderstanding of supervisory responsibilities.
+- Complaints regarding an inadequate level of service due to manpower or resources, or statutory authority required of MCSO (or a complaint that is not an allegation of employee misconduct) is handled as a service compliant, which requires less investigative action than an administrative investigation. - Creation of Service Complaint short form-revision to expedite the process for handling service complaints in which it can immediately be identified that the complaint does not involve MCSO employees. - Increased utilization of the PSB Commander's discretion to determine that internal complaints alleging minor policy violations can be addressed without formal investigation if certain criteria exist. - Implemented a protocol for situations in which witness interviews may not need to be conducted, for example, when there is convincing evidence, without the need to interview some potential witnesses, that misconduct did or did not occur. - Engaged supervisors from the Administrative Support Division to assist with the initial case reviews of district investigations. - Utilized Maricopa County Human Resources Division to review and vet allegations of workplace harassment to determine whether any policy violations occurred, or whether the allegation is a performance issue or misunderstanding of supervisory responsibilities. - Hired three civilian investigators to conduct misconduct investigations and hired additional administrative support staff.